AndreasChristensen89/resto-booking-system/README.md

         * ![Previous bookings mobile](/static/images/readme-pictures/previous-bookings-mobile.JPG)

 * __Previous bookings details page__:
-    * Similar design as the booking details, but since the booking is past time the user does not have the option to edit or cancel the booking.
+    * Similar design as the booking details, but since the booking is past time, the user does not have the option to edit or cancel the booking.
         * ![Previous bookings details large](/static/images/readme-pictures/previous-bookings-details-large.JPG)
         * ![Previous bookings details mobile](/static/images/readme-pictures/previous-bookings-details-mobile.JPG)